Rihanna Will Come For World Leaders On Twitter, For An Excellent Cause

 Hola @Rihanna!
 Education is in the central core of our political aims.
 Only education can change the world. @EstebanBullrich ?? https://t.co/T49GIB0QXo— Mauricio Macri (@mauriciomacri) June 24, 2017

-“At 17 I started my career here in America, and by the age of 18, I started my first charity organization,” she continued.
-“I went on to team up with other organizations in the following years and met, helped, and even lost some of the most beautiful souls.”
+“At 17 I started my career here in America, and by the age of 18, I started my first charity organisation,” she continued.
+“I went on to team up with other organisations in the following years and met, helped, and even lost some of the most beautiful souls.”

 Now at 29-years-old and after more than a decade, it’s clear Riri’s passion proves she’s in it for the long haul.